American Privacy Rights Act (APRA)

 Key Features:

-• Data Protection: APRA outlines specific requirements for organizations to ensure the security and confidentiality of personal information.
+• Data Protection: Requires organizations to implement safeguards to ensure the security and confidentiality of personal data.

-• Consumer Rights: Grants individuals the right to access, delete, and correct their personal data held by organizations.
+• Consumer Rights: Grants individuals the right to access, correct, delete, and export their personal information.

-• Opt-Out Provisions: Allows individuals to opt out of data sales and sharing.
+• Opt-Out Controls: Empowers individuals to opt out of targeted advertising and the sale or transfer of their data.

 Related Glossary Terms